karthik25/SimpleRules/ReadMe.md

 ### Terminology

-Before we get on with anything, I would like to define some terminology that will be used across the build.
+Before we get on with anything, I would like to define some terminology that will be used across this file.
 Consider the snippet below:

 ```csharp
 public class User